FSpS:e054 Applied Sports Nutrition - Course Information

 - Sports nutrition : enhancing athletic performanc.
 Edited by Bill I. Campbell.
 New York: CRC Press, 2013. xv, 321.
 ISBN 9781466513587. info

 - Teaching methods

-- Theoretical lectures including practical discussion - specific training / competition nutritional strategies; the evidence based rationale for using nutritional supplements and justification of the selected food components; in the last lecture students orally present selected case studies.
+- Theoretical lectures including practical discussion - specific training / competition nutritional strategies; the evidence based rationale for using nutritional supplements and justification of the selected food components; in the last 2 lectures students orally present selected sport nutrition topics.